 - I receive good communication about my employee benefits.

-While you may still conduct a more lengthy engagement survey once a year to get really deep insights into employee well-being and satisfaction, consider adding several smaller surveys to get a quick pulse-check throughout the year.
+While you may still conduct a more lengthy engagement survey once a year to get really deep insights into employee well-being and satisfaction, consider adding several smaller employee surveys to get a quick pulse-check throughout the year.
 If you need help crafting your next employee well-being pulse survey, visit our website or contact us at email@example.com.